 The children were then taken to a separate area so the adults could relax.
 They were educated in wine growing and the area.

-At the end of our time the farmer put our bikes in the van and drove us back into town.
-We were just to relaxed!
+At the end of our time, the farmer put our bikes in the van and drove us back into town.
+We were just too relaxed!

 Here we had lunch in Guillermo Restaurant on the beach.
 The kids played UNO (a Spanish pack Explorason had received for Christmas in Cuba two years ago) and they waited whilst the food was bought out.